lukasz-bielinski/ha-lb-keepalived-haproxy/README.md

 2. if dont't container runs docker-compose with haproxy image

-All checks should be http checks check for https api backend is l4, because i don't wont terminate ssl on lb
+All checks should be http checks
+Check for https api backend is l4, because i don't wont terminate ssl on lb

 docs: https://www.linangran.com/?p=547